 PHONES, KEYS, SPORT WATCHES AND HAIR TIES

-I always do a quick check of families when I first meet them and remind them to empty their pockets and take off anything that might be considered a distraction like chunky watches (that aren't sentimental) or hair ties around wrists as these can be distracting and detract from your finished images.
+I always do a quick check of families when I first meet them.
+I remind everyone to empty their pockets and take off anything that might be considered a distraction like chunky watches (that aren’t sentimental) or hair ties around wrists as these can detract from your finished images.
 Be mindful of these things as you are getting dressed.

 If you don’t normally wear makeup don’t feel you must if it is going to make you feel uncomfortable or not like yourself.
 If you do wear makeup applying it 20% darker than normal day wear is a good guide.

 Textured clothing can photograph beautifully and unlike tshirt fabric can hide lumps and bumps we might not want attention drawn to so is definitely something to consider when choosing what to wear.
 Layers can add interest to an outfit and be used to disguise body parts we may want to cover.
 It is also handy to be able to add or subtract some clothing as you may get warmer as the session goes on.

 Fluorescent and neon coloured clothing should not be worn.
 These shades reflect colour back onto your skin creating unnatural and unflattering skin tones.